nix-community/developer-workshop/2023-11-report/index.md

 ## Summary

 While at times it felt like hair splitting over terms and definitions, and the fast pace necessitated glimpsing over some inaccuracies, the procedure was highly organised and produced new insights for participants.
-One of them is how Nix is at the nexus between different ecosystems, wrapping artifacts of some (e.g. software builds, Git or Vim configurations, service definitions) and producing artifacts for others (e.g. Unix user environments, Linux distributions, Docker images, virtual machine images) -- anything that can be expressed in terms of files in a file system.
+One of them is how Nix is at the nexus between different ecosystems, wrapping artifacts of some (e.g. software builds, Git or Vim configurations, service definitions) and producing artifacts for others (e.g. Unix user environments, Linux distributions, Docker images, virtual machine images).

-Elton pointed out that the kind of process we went through in three weekends usually takes on the order of six weeks and involves all stakeholders of an organisation, so we can consider it as a glimpse at what's possible.
+Elton pointed out that the kind of process we went through in three weekends usually takes somewhere around six weeks and involves all stakeholders of an organisation, so we can consider it as a glimpse of what's possible.
 Therefore it's not surprising that these and the past sessions really felt like work, and that with Elton's guidance and in a short amount of time we still have achieved a great increase of clarity that was otherwise unavailable.

 Some of the topics, user types, and objects of interest we discussed and compiled are already represented on nixos.org, nix.dev, and Discourse, with varying degrees of structure.
+For example, nixos.org shows where to get in touch with the community, nix.dev offers learning materials and links to documentation, and there is a job board on Discourse.
 The workshop results also highlight gaps as well as opportunities to adjust emphasis to better accommodate the user needs we have identified in all of these sessions.
 We hope that these results will help the Nix marketing team and the community to keep improving our systems of communication.